cceh/kosh/index.md

 # Kosh - APIs for Dictionaries
 {: .fs-9 }

-Kosh is an open-source framework developed for creating and maintaining APIs for dictionaries {: .fs-6 .fw-350}
+Kosh is an open-source framework for creating and maintaining APIs for dictionaries {: .fs-6 .fw-350}